cloneofghosts/python-pirate-weather/README.md

 	-	**precipProbability**
 		- A numerical value between 0 and 1 (inclusive) representing the probability of precipitation occurring at the given time.

-For a full list of ForecastioDataPoint attributes and attribute descriptions, take a look at the Dark Sky data point documentation (https://darksky.net/dev/docs/response#data-point)
+For a full list of PirateWeatherDataPoint attributes and attribute descriptions, take a look at the Dark Sky data point documentation (https://pirateweather.net/en/latest/API/#data-point)

 ----------------------------------------------------